Thamel Kathmandu NP nepal@jagadambaholidays.com

 Yes, altitude sickness is a common concern for treks above 3,000 meters.
 To reduce the risk, it is important to ascend slowly, take rest days to allow your body to adjust, drink plenty of water, and avoid alcohol.
 Your trekking itinerary will typically include rest days to help with acclimatization.
 Medications like Diamox may help prevent altitude sickness, but it is essential to consult your doctor before traveling to high-altitude destinations or using any medication.

-The best time to trek in Wild Nepal is during the spring (March to May) and autumn (late September to November) seasons.
-These periods offer clear skies, stable weather, and spectacular mountain views, making trekking conditions ideal.
-In spring, the trails come alive with blooming rhododendrons and lush greenery, while autumn provides crisp air and excellent visibility after the monsoon season.
-Winter treks (December to February) are possible in some areas but can be harsh and extremely cold in higher elevations.
-The monsoon season (June to August) is generally not recommended due to slippery trails and poor visibility, although certain remote rain-shadow regions may still be accessible.
+The best time to trek in Limi Valley, Humla, is during spring (March to May) and autumn (late September to November).
+These seasons offer clear skies, stable weather, and stunning Himalayan views, making them ideal for trekking.
+In spring, the trails are decorated with blooming rhododendrons and lush greenery, while autumn provides crisp air and excellent visibility after the monsoon.
+Winter (December to February) trekking is possible but challenging due to cold temperatures and heavy snowfall at high passes.
+The monsoon season (June to August) is generally not recommended because of slippery trails and poor visibility, although certain rain-shadow areas of Humla and Limi Valley remain relatively dry and can be explored with proper planning.
+For the best experience, plan your trek between April to early June or late September to mid-November to enjoy the pristine landscapes and rich Tibetan culture of this remote region in Wild Nepal.

 We provide a detailed equipment checklist upon booking your trek.
 Key essentials include a warm down jacket, thermal layers, a sleeping bag rated to -10°C or lower, trekking boots, headlamp, gloves, hats, trekking poles, and a first aid kit.
 Many of these items can also be rented or purchased in Kathmandu.